jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 yum_removes.sh .
 I have included yum.repos.d_backup.tar in the top-level directory as this set of repo configurations has definitely worked.

-The install script no longer installs the epel-release repository.
+The install script no longer installs the epel repository.
 You should not need epel hopefully as everything should be in the pre_req_downloads directory; however, if you do need to get packages from epel and if it gives trouble, change directory to */etc/yum.repos.d* and replace epel.repo and epel-testing.repo with the versions supplied